-H&CAT supports the conservation of wildlife in areas managed by people from the local communities.
+Association of Nature Conservation Organizations of Tajikistan supports the conservation of wildlife in areas managed by people from the local communities.
 These organizations – being it local NGOs or small family businesses – are rooted in the local communities and aim at providing benefits to the whole populations of the areas where they are active.
 The involvement and support by the entire communities is essential for effective conservation management.
 Being it community members refraining from poaching and not assisting external poachers, help with anti-poaching work, joint decision making on land-use and in particular livestock grazing to reduce competition and disturbance of wildlife, reduction of disease transmission risks between livestock and wildlife or the prevention and mitigation of conflicts between humans and wildlife, in all these and more issues the local people play and the collaboration of those involved in wildlife management with the other households of the communities are essential!

 During and after Tajikistan’s civil war (1992–1997), poaching was rampant, arms were easily accessible, and enforcement of hunting regulations was virtually absent.
 Ibex, argali and and markhor populations suffered from this intensive pressure.